mmccthomas/Pythonista_games/README.md

 This is a series of python word and board games to operate on the iPad using the excellent Pythonista app.

 In general, the games do not work well on iPhone due to smaller screen area and the restrictions of touch interface.
-Some optimisation has been made to operate in Portrait mode, but Landscale is preferred.
+Some optimisation has been made to operate in iPad Portrait mode, but Landscape is generally preferred.
 The games do not autodetect orientation change.

 The games all use the Scene module, which is a thin wrapper around the Apple UiKit framework.